altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/remote-debug/ug-remote-debug-s10sx-soc.md

 ![](images/option3.png)

-This page presents an example on how enable this remote debug feature on top of the [GSRD](https://www.rocketboards.org/foswiki/Documentation/Stratix10SoCGSRDHTile).
+This page presents an example on how enable this remote debug feature on top of the HPS Baseline System Example Design (formerly known as "GSRD" or "Golden System Reference Design").

 ## Architecture